tc39/proposal-bind-operator/README.md

 ::forEach(x => console.log(x));
 ```

-Using a jquery-like library of virtual methods:
+Using a jQuery-like library of virtual methods:

 ```js
 // Create bindings for just the methods that we need